meilisearch/documentation/references/search.md

 | **attributesToHighlight** | `[Strings]`            | Attributes whose values will contain highlighted matching terms                                 | `true`                                                                                            |
 | **matches**               | `Boolean`              | Defines whether an object that contains information about the matches should be returned or not | `true`                                                                                            |

 > `filters` accept a query string.
-You can find about the filter syntax on [our dedicated page](/guides/advanced_guides/filtering.md).
+You can find more about the filter syntax on [our dedicated page](/guides/advanced_guides/filtering.md).
 > `cropLength` is automatically rounded to match word boundaries.

 [Learn more about how to use the search parameters](/guides/advanced_guides/search_parameters.md).